two students walking outside a building on campus

 This course reinforces strategies to promote successful completion of the Pre-licensure BSN program.
 It focuses on time management, test-taking skills, learning strategies, study methods, and individualized student success activities.
 It is required for students who are unsuccessful in an upper-division nursing course.
 Prerequisites: Admission to the Nursing Major.

-NU 311 Fundamentals Nursing Practice/Practicum (6)
+NU 311 Medical/Surgical I: Fundamentals of Nursing/Practicum (6)

 NU 317 Applied Health Assessment for RNs I (2)